Advent and Christmas in Rome

 Visit the Crèches in the Churches of Rome

 For the Solemnity of the Immaculate Conception, the churches in Rome will begin to put up their crèches.
-During your advent pilgrimage to Rome, you can join the Italian families who often travel into Rome not only for their Christmas shopping, but most importantly to take their children on a little pilgrimage to visit not only the crèche in St. Peter’s Square, but also to spend an afternoon visiting different churches to pray by the crèche scenes there.
+During your Advent pilgrimage to Rome, you can join the Italian families who often travel to Rome not only for their Christmas shopping, but most importantly to take their children on a little pilgrimage to visit not only the crèche in St. Peter’s Square, but also to spend an afternoon visiting different churches to pray by the crèche scenes there.

 100 Presepi in Vaticano

-The exhibition, promoted by the Pontifical Council for the Promotion of the New Evangelization, will be open from December 8, 2022 until January 8, 2023.
+The exhibition, promoted by the Pontifical Council for the Promotion of the New Evangelization, will be open from December 8, 2025 until January 6, 2026.
 The exhibition is open from 10:00 a.m. until 8:00 p.m. each day.
 More information about the free exhibition can be found at www.100presepi.it/en/.

 December 12 – Feast of Our Lady of Guadalupe